scap3sh4rk/TryHackMe/Thompson/README.md

 -rw-r--r-- 1 root root 39 Dec 26 09:22 test.txt
 -rw-rw-r-- 1 jack jack 33 Aug 14  2019 user.txt
 ```
-The id.sh is executing and putting the id output into the test.txt and in the same way we add the code.
+The `id.sh` is executing and putting the id output into the test.txt and in the same way we add the code.

 ```bash
 echo "cp /root/root.txt /home/jack/root.txt" >> id.sh
 ```
-### Now we execute the code
+## Now We Execute the Code
 Maybe jack has enough previlages to copy the file from the root is one reason since the file is hetting copied to the current directory after runnin `id.sh` in the terminal.
 [CLARIFIED BELOW]
 Now we can see the contents of the file.